If you had to choose between a safe home, nutritious food, health care or reliable transportation what would you pick?

 When the cost of a home is your family’s future, the cost is too high and that’s something none of us can afford.
 That’s why Wichita Habitat for Humanity is joining hundreds of Habitat for Humanity organizations across the country for our first national advocacy campaign: Cost of Home.

-We hosted our second annual Legislative Build Days in May.
+We hosted our 2023 Legislative Build Days in May and August.
+Thank you to everyone who joined us!

-Policymakers from local, state and federal government joined us to volunteer and learn about affordable housing.
+Policymakers volunteered and learned about affordable housing.
 Most importantly, they learned how through policies, they can create opportunities for affordable housing and home repairs.
-They also heard from Habitat homebuyers who shared what life is like when you pay more than half your paycheck for rent.
+They also heard from future Habitat homeowners who shared what life is like when you pay more than half your paycheck for rent.

 Having a permanent home can impact a student's performance in school.
 An analysis of six Sedgwick County school districts and 15 high schools found there may be a link between homeownership and education.
 On average, school zones with less rentership have higher graduation rates.
 When children grow up in a permanent home it impacts their education through improved attendance, better cognitive and behavioral health, and improved academic achievement.
 Click this link to learn more about a home's impact on a child's education.